EndstoneMC/endstone/docs/getting-started/start-your-server.md

 endstone
 ```

-Alternatively, if you're running Material for MkDocs from within Docker, use:
+Alternatively, if you're running Endstone from within Docker, use:

 === ":material-linux: Linux / :fontawesome-brands-windows: Powershell"